ferencberes/ethp2psim/README.md

 ## Tests

 Run the following command at the root folder before pushing new commits to the repository!
-Please, always write tests for new code sections to maintain high code coverage!
 ```bash
 pytest --cov
 ```
+**Please, always write tests for new code sections to maintain high code coverage!**

 ## Source code formatting

 In this project, we use the [black](https://github.com/psf/black) Python code formatter.
-Before each commit, please execute the following commands to force proper code formatting:
+**Before each commit, please execute the following commands to maintain proper code formatting!**

 ```bash
 black python